Translation (sociology): Some elements of translation

 In sociology, translation is a process which creates a situation where certain actors control others as a consequence of the displacements and transformations made by an actor.
 For example, the three researchers established themselves as the obligatory passage point in the network of relationships they were building, which made them indispensable in the network.
 This constitutes the problematization phase.
 Interessement is the activity done by, in this case, the three researchers in order to impose and stabilize the identity of the other actors.
 If successful, this confirms the validity of the problematization phase, as well as the alliances it implies.
 Ideally, interessement achieves enrolment, in which the three researchers define and interrelate the various roles they allocate to the other actors.
 Finally, alliances are mobilized when enrolment is transformed into active support.

 Sociological translation is a process, never completely accomplished, which may develop into a power struggle in which a few take center stage while other actors are silenced.
 In Callon's article, due to the obligatory passage point all actors end up being represented by the three researchers who act and speak in their name.
 As such, other actors became misrepresented by the three researchers.
-Other actors' dissatisfaction then leads to controversy, which changed the identity and characteristics of the actors and, as a result, the constructed network of relationships disintergrated.
+Other actors' dissatisfaction then leads to controversy, which changed the identity and characteristics of the actors and, as a result, the constructed network of relationships disintegrated.